erikd/ghc-llvm-next/Readme.md

 ## How to use it

 Currently this only builds on Linux (patches accepted to fix that).
 You will also need the following tool which should be available in most Linux distros:

-* ghc (a version that can build git HEAD, currently 7.8)
+* ghc (a version that can build git HEAD, currently ghc >= 7.8)
 * The standard build tools needed to build ghc.
 * gcc/g++ or clang/clang++ to build LLVM
 * quilt